wilaak/radix-router/README.md

 ## How does it work?

-A radix tree data structure allows for highly efficient lookups by minimizing redundant comparisons and grouping common prefixes together.
+A radix tree data structure (also known as a *compact prefix tree* or *Patricia trie*) allows for highly efficient lookups by minimizing redundant comparisons and grouping common prefixes together.
 As a result, route matching is performed in O(k) time, where k is the length of the path, rather than the number of registered routes:

 ```
 (root)